ahdinosaur/rustforge-2025-rust-in-color/slides.md

 <!--

+If you wanna start now, I made a quickstart project.

 - Allows you to write code and run on both desktop and microcontroller.
 - Uses Gledopto microcontroller, an affordable device on AliExpress